ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 1. If it works in your browser but not he users they may have a old cached copy (this shouldn't happen but we have seen it in Safari).
 Clear their browser cache and reload.

+1. Try restarting ARINST on the instrument.
+It can happen that the archiver does not pick up all PVs to archive on server startup.
+A symptom of this is that the configuration file under `EPICS\CSS\master\ArchiveEngine\inst_config.xml` is very short compared to other machines.

 ## `cmake error: could not load cache` seen during build

 Try deleting any `CMakeCache.txt` files in the appropriate directory